koneal2013/mempool/README.md

 ### Mempool Changes

-- The mempool now uses an explicit `uint32` for `MAX_MEMPOOL_SIZE`.
+- The mempool now uses a **max-heap** for transaction prioritization, ensuring the highest-fee transactions are always processed first.
+- All heap operations and tests have been updated to reflect max-heap logic.
+- The `ExportToFile` function exports transactions in descending order of fee (highest to lowest).
 - The mempool must be started with a call to `StartProcessors(wg, numProcessors)` before adding transactions.
-- Transactions are added using `AddTx`, which now manages the WaitGroup internally.
+- Transactions are added using `AddTx`, which manages the WaitGroup internally.
 - The binary is output to the `/bin` directory.
 - The `.env` file must be present and correctly configured for the application to run.